pygfx/pygfx/docs/advanced_shaders.rst

 In a somewhat similar way, the output of the fragment shader is predefined.
 Though in this case the output is determined by the blend mode and render pass (opaque or transparent), and the details are hidden from the shader author.
-This way, Pygfx can support advanced handling of transparency without affecting individual shaders.
+This way, Pygfx can support special blend modes without affecting individual shaders.
-All fragment functions in Pygfx are somewhat like this:
+All fragment functions in Pygfx look somewhat like this:

 .. code-block:: python